jsfenfen/990-xml-reader/README.md

 	$ cp local_settings.py-example local_settings.py

-Then edit local_settings.py to set XML_DIRECTORY to where the raw xml files are found.
+Then edit local_settings.py to set WORKING\_DIRECTORY to where the raw xml files are found.

 This piece of configuration is annoying and may change if we can think of a better approach.